appcypher/raccoon/IDEAS.md

 - Automatic Reference Counting (ARC)

   Swift uses a reference counting system to determine when to deallocate a variable.
-In release mode, it deallocates after the last expression it is used.

-  Swift compiler inserts retain/release ops automatically.

   ARC suffers from reference cycles leaks and deadlocks.